rozbb/rust-hpke/README.md

 > practices like correctly zeroing memory and safe usage of random number
 > generators, we found no security issues.

-# Agility
+# Runtime Ciphersuite Selection

-A definition: *crypto agility* refers to the ability of a cryptosystem or protocol to vary its underlying primitives.
-For example, TLS has "crypto agility" in that you can run the protocol with many different ciphersuites.
+This crate forces the user to decide _at compile time_ which ciphersuite they wish to use.
+We do it this way for the sake of simplicity, and for the added static guarantees that you get when you use the type system.

-This crate does not support crypto agility out of the box.
-This is because the cryptographic primitives are encoded as types satisfying certain constraints, and types need to be determined at compile time (broadly speaking).
-Purely for the sake of demonstration, there is a [sample implementation](examples/agility.rs) in the examples folder.
-The sample implementation is messy because agility is messy.
+If you do not know in advance which ciphersuites you will be using, e.g., for a protocol that does ciphersuite negotiation, then you should use the [`hpke-dispatch`](https://crates.io/crates/hpke-dispatch) crate.
+This crates allows ciphersuite selection at runtime (this feature is sometimes known as "agility").
+Purely for the sake of demonstration, we also have a [sample implementation](examples/agility.rs) in the examples folder.

-If you want agility, you can use the [`hpke-dispatch`](https://crates.io/crates/hpke-dispatch) crate.

 # License